 • Tennis participation has tremendous physiological and psychological benefits for older individuals.
 (Dr. James Rippe, Rippe Lifestyle Institute

 * Tennis players scored higher in vigor, optimism and self-esteem while scoring lower in depression, anger, confusion, anxiety and tension than other athletes or non-athletes.
 (Source: Dr. Joan Finn, et al., Southern Connecticut State University)

-Click here for Fall 2017 Tennis Lesson Schedule
+Click here for Spring 2019 Tennis Lesson Schedule